Logo

 The most an applicant can borrow is £600,000, but that doesn’t mean every applicant will be eligible for a Track Record Mortgage of this size.

-You can only borrow the equivalent of (or less than) the amount you pay in rent each month.
 In other words, if you pay £1,000 a month in rent, your mortgage payments would also need to be £1,000 a month or less.

 An applicant would need to be spending upwards of £3,200 a month on rent before they’re eligible for the maximum £600,000 mortgage.
-With this criteria in mind, some renters may find that they’re still unable to get a mortgage big enough for the home they really want.
+With this criterion in mind, some renters may find that they’re still unable to get a mortgage big enough for the home they really want.

 To find out how much you could potentially borrow for your first home, have a play around with our mortgage calculator.
-It’ll compare thousands of mortgages from hundreds of lenders and even offer tips on how to increase your mortgage size if necessary.
-We’ll also do all the Skipton calculations for you to show you your maximum budget.
+It’ll compare thousands of mortgages from hundreds of lenders and even offer tips on how to increase your mortgage size

 Is a 100% mortgage a good idea?

-There are a number of 100% mortgages to choose from and we can help you find the best mortgage, terms and interest rates for you.
-If you don’t have family support, Skipton’s Track Record Mortgage may be your only option when buying a house with no deposit.
+If you’d like to buy a home but you’re struggling to save a deposit while paying rent, a 100% mortgage could be a good idea.
+There are a few 100% mortgages to choose from, and mortgage advisers can help you find the best mortgage terms and interest rates.
+Keep in mind that if you don’t have family support, for example through a guarantor mortgage, Skipton’s Track Record Mortgage may be your only option when buying a house with no deposit.

-The newer your mortgage, the more likely you are to fall into negative equity as a result of falling house prices.
+The newer the mortgage, the more likely you are to fall into negative equity as a result of falling house prices.
 This is because in the first few years of your mortgage term, most of your monthly repayments will go towards the interest on your mortgage rather than the capital itself.

 Negative equity is a problem that could go away on its own.
 If you’re happy to stay in the property until its value has recovered (or you’re able to rent it out), you may be able to ride out any fluctuations.

-If you want to sell the property, there may be a difference between the amount you make from the sales versus the amount you owe your lender.
-It’ll be your responsibility to make up the shortfall.
+If you want to sell the property, there may be a difference between the amount made from the sale and the amount owed to the lender, and it’ll be your responsibility to make up the shortfall.
+You might also be unable to remortgage the property or switch to a better deal.
+In extreme circumstances, your home may be repossessed if you don’t keep up with your repayments.

 What are the alternatives to Skipton’s 100% mortgage?